Learn how to remove soap scum from marble and travertine showers, granite countertops and all stone with effective, safe, non-damaging methods.

 Spray it on and let it soak for 10-15 minutes into the on the soap scum or hard water deposits.
 Then scrub with a soft-bristle brush.
 Repeat if you have a lot of build up.

-Once you've thoroughly cleaned the surface it won't be so difficult to keep soap scum from developing with frequent light use of this product.
+Once you've thoroughly cleaned the surface it won't be so difficult to keep soap scum from developing in the future with frequent light use of this product.

 One last point...
 Soap scum and marble etching can sometimes be difficult to distinguish.
 Both look like dull, whitish areas.
 To correctly diagnose which you have, scratch with a fingernail or other soft/plastic scraper.
-You should be able to scrape off soap scum or hard water deposits.
+You should be able to scrape off heavier buildup of soap scum or hard water deposits.

 There is "soap scum" appearing marks where the dish drain board sits on the granite countertop.